 Authorization: Basic aHR0cHdhdGNoOmY=

-Be sure to also have a look at our support article on how to setup the API.
+Be sure to also have a look at our support article on how to setup the Application Programming Interface.

 “User” and “Invite” End-points

-For now our API supports two “End-points” or methods.
+For now our Application Programming Interface supports two “End-points” or methods.
 An end-point gives you access to a certain type of platform data or can trigger certain actions.

 Currently you can perform the following actions: Get Users, Get User (single), Delete a User and Get User groups.
 For example, you can get the first user of the platform by calling: